 Lutein-zeaxanthin | 163 μg | -- |

-Dry quinoa seeds, raw and processed can be readily available all around the season in the US stores.
-Being an unnaturalized crop in the USA, quinoa has to be imported from Bolivia, Peru, and other South American countries.
-Processed seeds are generally sold in airtight packets and bulk bins.
+Dry quinoa seeds, whether raw or processed, are readily available year-round in US stores.
+Since quinoa is not a conventional crop in the USA, it must be imported from Bolivia, Peru, and other South American countries.
+Processed seeds are typically sold in airtight packets and bulk bins.

 Look for fine, dry grains roughly the size of pearl millet.
-They come in different colors, ranging from creamy-white, pink, yellow to deep brown, depending on cultivar variety.
+They come in various colors, ranging from creamy-white, pink, yellow to deep brown, depending on the cultivar variety.

-At home, store the grains in an airtight container in a cool, dry place where they stay fresh for several months.
-Ground quinoa flour, however, exposes its essential fatty acids to environmental factors which may initiate rapid lipid peroxidation and reduce its lifespan.
-Therefore, mill it as and when required and store its flour in an air-seal container.
+At home, store the grains in an airtight container in a cool, dry place to keep them fresh for several months.
+However, ground quinoa flour exposes its essential fatty acids to environmental factors, which can lead to rapid lipid peroxidation and reduce its shelf life.
+Therefore, grind it as needed and store the flour in an airtight container.

 Sopa de quinua- quinua soup.
 Photo courtesy: Robert Luna |

-The unprocessed quinoa grain has a thick outer coat (hull) that must be removed before fitting for consumption.
-This outer coating contains an anti-nutrient compound, Saponin that has a bitter, soapy taste.
-Virtually, all the available grains of quinoa in the US stores are de-hulled and pre-washed.
+The unprocessed quinoa grain has a thick outer coat (hull) which makes it unsuitable for consumption and must be removed before cooking. saponin that imparts a bitter, soapy taste.
+Practically all quinoa grains available in US stores have been de-hulled and pre-washed.

 At home, wash in cold water repeatedly until all of its foam disappears before cooking.
-Quinoa cooked in the same way as you cook other staples like buckwheat, rice, etc. Roughly, one cup of dry grains cooks to three cups.
-Cooked quinoa becomes fluffy, chewy and attains pearl like translucency and pleasant taste.
+Quinoa is cooked in the same way as you cook other staples like buckwheat, rice, etc. Roughly, one cup of dry grains cooks to three cups.
+Cooked quinoa becomes fluffy, and chewy and attains pearl-like translucency and a pleasant taste.

 Here are some serving tips:

-Mixing quinoa floor with other cereal flours such as maize, wheat, oat, etc., enriches overall protein quality of the meal, compensating for the limiting amino-acid level of grains.
+Combining quinoa flour with other cereal flours such as maize, wheat, oats, etc., enhances the overall protein quality of the meal, compensating for the limited amino acid levels in grains.

-Traditionally, native Andeans used quinoa seeds to prepare porridge, soup and milled into flour to make bread, porridge (lawa), buns, polenta, and non-alcoholic cold drinks (quinua chicha).
+Traditionally, native Andeans used quinoa seeds to prepare porridge and soup, and they milled them into flour to make bread, porridge (lawa), buns, polenta, and non-alcoholic cold drinks (quinua chicha).

-In the rest of the world, its grains used in many ways like any other cereal grains to make pilaf, porridge, flakes, puddings, etc.
+Elsewhere in the world, quinoa grains are used in various ways, similar to other cereal grains, to make pilaf, porridge, flakes, puddings, etc.

-Its flour may be used in numerous methods to make bread, bun, cake, pasta, noodles, cookie, biscuits, etc.
+Its flour can be utilized in numerous ways to make bread, buns, cakes, pasta, noodles, cookies, biscuits, etc.

-Young, tender quinoa leaves (chiwa) and flower heads are also eaten like leafy vegetables and indeed, make good salads, stews, and soups mixed with amaranth, spinach, and beet leaves.
+Young, tender quinoa leaves (chiwa) and flower heads are also consumed as leafy vegetables and indeed make good salads, stews, and soups when mixed with amaranth, spinach, and beet leaves.

-Cold-pressed quinoa oil has been one of the sought after oil used as dressing as well as cooking oil in place of rice bran or corn oils.
+Cold-pressed quinoa oil has become one of the sought-after as a dressing as well as a cooking oil, replacing rice bran or corn oils.

-Quinoa leaves and flower-heads compose oxalic acid and should be blanched in boiling water before being eaten.
+Quinoa leaves and flower heads contain oxalic acid and should be blanched in boiling water before consumption.
 (Medical disclaimer).

 ≺≺ Back to Nuts and seeds from Quinoa.
 Visit here for an impressive list of nuts and seeds with complete illustrations of their nutrition facts and health benefits.